 With so many different treatment options to choose from, finding the right medication for you can feel intimidating.
 Klarity can help simplify this process and get you started on the best treatment plan for your mental health needs.

 At Klarity, we offer access to affordable mental health care at your convenience.
 There is no insurance or subscriptions necessary and no hidden fees.
 Online medication management starts at only $25 per month.

 Let Klarity connect you with a local licensed healthcare provider in your state today.
-Schedule an appointment or start by taking a free 2-minute self-evaluation to take the next steps toward finding your personalized treatment plan, if applicable.
+Schedule an appointment to take the next steps toward finding your personalized treatment plan, if applicable.